eenrcoo/elogia-cinerosa/README.md

 This is my first personal website.
-If u have any suggestions or critics, hit me up on dm!!
+If u have any suggestions or critics, hit me up on Instagram @eenrcoo!!